Yes, you can kick the yelling habit for good.

 Carol: Well, there you go.
 You even tell her why you’re yelling.

-Anne: Yup.
-And then she’s like, “Oh, okay.”
+Anne: Then she’s like, “Oh, okay.”
 So I’m like, “Do you want to start over?
 Can we do this again?
 All right.
 I need you to go get in the bath.”

 Carol: Well, I’m curious.
 What were you saying before that?
 What was your method prior to…